a2e-mmc/assessment/studies/SWiFT/profile_assimilation_obs/README.md

 # Demonstrate the use of the profile assimilation technique with observations
 Lead: Dries Allaerts

-Jupyter notebooks and file with helper functions to produce figures of the paper
+Processing an analysis reported in the paper

 "Using observational mean-flow data to drive large-eddy simulations of a diurnal cycle at the SWiFT site", by Dries Allaerts, Eliot Quon, and Matthew Churchfield (submitted to Wind Energy on September 19, 2022)